Simon Fraser University Postdoctoral Association Election Procedures

 - Simon Fraser University (SFU) Postdoctoral Research Fellows (PDFs) are invited to nominate themselves or fellow PDFs for one of the elected positions on the PDA Executive Council.

-- Nominations shall include name, contact details, intended position, brief pitch about why the nominated individual deserves a vote (max 100 words), and pic (optional).
-Nomination need to be submitted to the SFU Postdoctoral Association at email@example.com by 28-June-2018.
+- Nominations shall include name, contact details, intended position and a brief pitch about why the nominated individual deserves a vote (max 100 words).

-- Nominations will be reviewed by the current PDA Executive Council to confirm the nominee is currently a SFU PDF.
-All confirmed nominations, now considered candidates, will be made available to the PDA member body for review prior to the elections held on 5-July-2018.
+- Nominations will be reviewed by the current PDA Executive Council to confirm the nominee is currently an SFU PDF.
+All confirmed nominations, now considered candidates, will be made available to the PDA member body for review prior to the elections held on July 28, 2017.